Home » Recipes » Noodles » Laksa Made From Scratch Recipe

 laksa broth

-• Add 2.5 cups of coconut milk.
+• Add 2.5 cups coconut milk and 2-4 tbsp fish sauce to taste.
 Bring to boil.

 laksa

-• Wash and cut tofu puffs into smaller pieces.
+• Wash and cut 10 taupok (tofu puffs) into smaller pieces.
 Add tofu puffs into the broth.
 Bring to boil and the laksa broth is ready.

 tofu puffs